smucclaw/documentation/docs/returning-understand-L4.rst

 You can, and are supposed to, replace the words inside the square brackets with the name, amount of money, date, company name, and state of incorporation for your specific situation.

-**In Programming**

 The square brackets work the same way as variables in programming.
-Where this contract template uses square brackets, variables in programming use single letters, words, or single phrases.
-Some examples are:

-- "x", "y", "z"
-- "Investor", "Amount", "Date", "Company", "State"
-- "InvestorName", "AmountMoney", "DateSafe", "CompanyName", "StateIncorporation"
+You can name your variables in L4 and in programming.
+While you can name them with arbitrary letters like "x" and "y", it is good practice to use representative, informative names like "InvestorName".
+It is generally good practice not to leave spaces when using variable names.

 Notice that the variables names in programming get longer the further down the list you go, but they also become more descriptive.